PRASUNR0Y/Desktop-Assistant/README.md

 You can control your system with your voice command.

 **It can:**
+* [x] 0.
+Can be ran all the time on a machine and responds to the hotword "suzie".
 * [x] 1.
 Open and close any application of system.
 * [x] 2.
 Search anything on Google or Youtube.
 * [x] 3.
 Able to speak time & date.